GRAM: Spatial general-purpose audio representation models for real-world applications: Evaluating training efficiency

 \section{Evaluating training efficiency}

-For all models trained solely on AudioSet, we calculated the number of data samples seen during training as: batch size $\times$ steps per epoch $\times$ epochs.
+For all models trained solely on AudioSet, we calculated the number of seconds seen during the training as: batch size $\times$ steps per epoch $\times$ epochs $\times$ input length.
 This comparison accounts for the number of 10-second AudioSet sound clips processed by each model.